Health Mistakes Men Make In Their 50s

 One of the biggest overlooked aspects of a weight loss program for men over age 50 is hydration, according to Allen Conrad, BS, DC, CSCS, the owner of Montgomery County Chiropractic Center in North Wales PA.
 "The amount of water you drink is directly coordinated to helping your body function at its best, and this is especially true for helping weight loss."
 When your body becomes dehydrated, it slows down your metabolism, he points out.
 Keeping the body fully hydrated is also essential for normal organ function.

-The Remedy Rx: Make sure to stay hydrated, not only by drinking your eight plus glasses of water per day, but by eating hydrating foods.
+The Rx: Make sure to stay hydrated, not only by drinking your eight plus glasses of water per day, but by eating hydrating foods.
 If you happen to be drinking more caffeinated beverages or eating salty foods, make sure to drink more water than usual.

 Not Getting Your Blood Pressure Checked Regularly